kclinden/vro-vsphere-tagging/README.md

 # vRealize Orchestrator Package for Tagging vSphere VMs
 Sample Workflow Package for Tagging VMs with vRealize Orchestrator.

-This package has been tested with vRA 7.x and 8.x.
+This package has been tested with vRO 7.x and 8.x.

 *Note: This is the package that William Lam used for his VEBA integration and vRO API posts.
 More info below.*